Expatriates in the United Arab Emirates: Poles

-2,000 Poles live in the UAE, the largest Polish population in the Arab World.
+Approximately 9,000 Poles live in the UAE.
+It is the largest Polish population in the Arab World.

 Portuguese

 Around 4,000 Portuguese people live in the UAE, with most of them living in big cities like Abu Dhabi or Dubai.

 Romanians

-About 6,444 Romanian citizens live in the Emirates.
+About 6,444 Romanian citizens live in the UAE.

 Russians

 A sizable Russian community lives in the UAE—typically having moved to the country for job opportunities and the year-round sunny weather.
 According to the Embassy of the Russian Federation in the UAE, as many as 100,000 Russian speakers, about 40,000 of whom are Russian nationals with the rest being from other CIS countries, live throughout the country, with the majority having made Dubai and northern emirates their home.
 The UAE is also a popular visiting destination, with over 2,000,000 tourists from Russia and the CIS visiting the country each year.
 A number of business and cultural groups operate within the community, such as Russian Business Council in Dubai and northern emirates, which is under the umbrella of the Dubai Chamber of Commerce and Industry; Russian Cultural Club in the American University of Sharjah; Russian Women's Union Rossiyanka, to name a few.
 The Dubai Russian Private School is a secondary school that uses a curriculum approved by the Russian Ministry of Education and caters to the Russian speaking community needs.

 After-school activities and extra curricular classes are also available, e.g., dance lessons for adults and children at "Dance For You" studio.
 A number of Russian-language publications operate in the country: Russian Emirates magazine (dedicated to the luxury lifestyle and fashion), Business Emirates magazine (dedicate to the property, business and investments; the official publication of the Russian Business Council), as well as East Sprigs UAE Travel Guide book for Russian speaking tourists and visitors of the UAE, printed & published by the Russian Emirates Publishing House and actively promoted and circulated.
 There is a "Russian Radio – Auto Radio U.A.E." broadcasting on 103.2 FM all over the UAE.
 Dubai has often been described as a playground for Russian VIPs, where large portions of property are bought.
-Some locals insist that as much as half of the Palm Jumeirah, the first of the city's scheduled three man-made islands, which is already handed over, will eventually be owned by Russian speakers.
+Some locals insist that as much as half of the Palm Jumeirah, the first of the city's scheduled three human-made islands, which is already handed over, will eventually be owned by Russian speakers.